AdobeDocs/experience-manager-cloud-service.en/help/forms/create-an-adaptive-form.md

 >[!NOTE]
 >
 >You can also change the schema for an Adaptive Form.
-For detailed steps, see [Edit Form Model properties of an Adaptive Form](#edit-form-model). -->
+For detailed steps, see [Edit Form Model properties of an Adaptive Form](#edit-form-model2). -->

-## Edit Form Model properties of an Adaptive Form {#edit-form-model}
+## Edit Form Model properties of an Adaptive Form {#edit-form-model-foundation-components}

 You can change the form model for an Adaptive Form (JSON-based or Form Data Model).
 You cannot change from one form model to another.